 Also referred to as Advanced Placement, AP high schools offer courses designed to give advanced students a head start on college coursework.
 Students may take Advanced Placement courses in one or more areas of study.
 If they take the national AP exams in their coursework, they may earn college credits while still in high school.

 Special Education Schools

-These schools are committed to providing a high quality education to students with a broad range of disabilities and conditions.
+These schools are committed to providing a high-quality education to students with a broad range of disabilities and conditions.
 These might include students with autism, blindness, deafness, mental challenges or developmental delays.
-While many special needs students are educated in neighborhood schools today, some students require the additional assistance and care that is found at special education schools that specialize in the student’s needs.
+While many special needs students are educated in neighborhood schools today, some students require additional assistance and care that is found at special education schools that specialize in the student’s needs.

-Home schooling is typically done by parents in the home.
-Home school networks allow students to interact with other home schooled students and even participate in some programs through the public schools.
-Each state determines home school requirements for that state, and parents are responsible for knowing and adhering to those requirements throughout their children’s academic career.
+Homeschooling is typically done by parents in the home.
+Home school networks allow students to interact with other homeschooled students and even participate in some programs through the public schools.
+Each state determines home school requirements for that state, and parents are responsible for knowing and adhering to those requirements throughout their children’s academic careers.

 There are many types of public schools available today, allowing parents and students a wealth of options in how the education process will take place.
 By understanding the various choices, parents are in a better position to choose the best type of public school for their child’s specific needs.